 Futures Markets Have Great LIQUIDITY

 In fairness, there are plenty of futures instruments that have poor liquidity just as anything else could that you might look to trade.
-But there are reasonably high numbers of really great products to trade, with a variety of different behavioral features and risk profiles that also have fantastic liquidity.
+But there are reasonably high numbers of really great products to trade, such as crude oil, with a variety of different behavioral features and risk profiles that also have fantastic liquidity.

 Many instruments don’t even have a bid-ask spread in the front month contract.

 An important point is that futures contracts are agreements to deliver (or take delivery of) the underlying product at a certain date and therefore they expire.
 So if you hold a long (buy) position in Crude Oil into expiry, you will be expected to take delivery and pay for a whole load of barrels of Crude Oil.